-Join Jason Burke (co-ordinator of the East Belfast & the Great War Research Project) on Saturday 1st July 2017 for a Battle of the Somme themed walking tour of inner East Belfast.
+Join Jason Burke (co-ordinator of the East Belfast & the Great War Research Project) on BANK HOLIDAY MONDAY 28th AUGUST 2017 for a Battle of the Somme themed walking tour of inner East Belfast.

 East Belfast made a colossal contribution to the Great War, both in terms of manpower and industrial prowess.
 To this day the Battle of the Somme (1916) is a focal point of East Belfast’s Great War memory.
 The 36th (Ulster) Division played a key role in the opening day of the Somme offensive, among them were the 8th Bn.
 Royal Irish Rifles, affectionately known as ‘Ballymacarrett’s Own’.
 The 8th suffered heavy casualties on 1st/2nd July 1916 and are remembered with pride by the people of East Belfast.